NemProject/azure-quickstart-templates/docker-nem/README.md

 </a>

 Once your deployment is complete you will be able to use NIS's API do accomplish various tasks on the NEM public blockchain and network.
+To learn more about NEM read the technical reference here: http://nem.io/NEM_techRef.pdf

 # Template Parameters
 When you launch the installation of the VM, you need to specify the following parameters: